michaelwhittemore/vivio-take-home/README.md

 * We expect to see `Ran 10 tests in 0.004s.
 OK`(we use unittest.py)
 * All validator functions are calculators are tested

+# A note on NDC validation
+I was attempting to use the FDA API endpoints to validate if the NDC's were valid

 # Future improvements
 * Code dryness - Especially in the test script there's a fair bit of copy-paste.
 This could be improved with some helper functions
 * terminal parameters - it would be nice to allow the user to specify the input and output file names from within the terminal when running the script